diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 ```
 <!-- .element: class="fragment" data-fragment-index="1"-->

-When we use with, the file is automatically closed when the block of instructions inside with is finished.
+When we use <span style="color:gold">`with`</span>, the file is automatically closed when the block of instructions inside with is finished.

 <!-- .element: class="fragment" data-fragment-index="2"-->